Jeff0083/www/README.md

-## how to deploy the hexo in different compute
+## how to migrate the hexo in different compute

 ### 1. install node.js